 Insulin resistance increases your risk for progressing to diabetes.
 You could be insulin resistant for years without knowing it.
 This condition typically doesn’t trigger any noticeable symptoms.
 So, it’s important your doctor regularly checks your blood glucose levels.

-Insulin resistance increases the risk of:
+Insulin resistance of:

 Some experts believe a buildup of insulin within skin cells may cause acanthosis nigricans.
 There’s no cure for this condition.
 But if another condition causes it, treatment may help natural skin color to return.

 If you have prediabetes, it’s important to work with you doctor.
 They will routinely monitor your blood sugar or HgbA1c so they can recognize whether you’ve developed diabetes.

 Classic diabetes symptoms include: